 Your satisfaction is important to Ford Motor Company and to your dealer.
-If a warranty concern has not been resolved using the three-step procedure outlined on the first page of the Customer Assistance section, you may be eligible to participate in the BBB AUTO LINE program.
+If a warranty concern has not been resolved using the three-step

 The BBB AUTO LINE program consists of two parts - mediation and arbitration.
 During mediation, a representative of the BBB will contact both you and Ford Motor Company to explore options for settlement of the claim.
 If an agreement is not reached during mediation and your claim is eligible, you may participate in the arbitration process.
 An arbitration hearing will be scheduled so that you can present your case in an informal setting before an impartial person.
 The arbitrator will consider the testimony provided and make a decision after the hearing.